 Conserving water.
 The school has installed low-flow aerators on all sinks and has replaced or converted most toilets to low-flush.

 Using people power.
 MSNV encourages the use of rakes, hands, and elbow-grease at all work parties.
 Gas-powered tools are discouraged.

 Carpooling: MSNV enforces a school wide plan that reduces the number of cars coming to and from the school.
 We promote carpooling and the use of our shuttle bus for events and regular student transportation.

-Busing: MSNV purchased has an activity bus serving as a student shuttle to pick up and drop off points, a special events shuttle and field trip transportation.
+Busing: MSNV purchased has 2 activity buses serving as student shuttles to pick up and drop off points, a special events shuttle and field trip transportation.

 MSNV uses only environmentally safe cleaning products for daily school cleaning, and our integrated pest management program avoids using pesticides and herbicides.